Hair straightening: Permanent (chemical)

+Cancer risk

+Relaxers can contain carcinogens such as formaldehyde-releasing agents, phthalates, and other endocrine-disrupting compounds, according to National Institutes of Health studies.
+The compounds can mimic the body's hormones, and studies have found them to be linked to breast, uterine, and ovarian cancers.
+For example, a 2017 study found that women who used chemical relaxers were nearly twice as likely to develop breast cancer as those who did not.

 Afro-textured hair

 Hair straightening using a hot comb or relaxer has a long history among women and men of African American descent, reflected in the huge commercial success of the straightening comb popularized by Madam C. J. Walker and other hairdressers in the early 1900s.
 The Madam Walker System of Beauty Culture focused more on hygiene and healthy scalps and hair than hair straightening.
 Her vegetable shampoo and Madam Walker's Wonderful Hair Grower (an ointment that contained sulfur) were designed to heal dandruff and severe scalp infections that were very common during a time when most Americans lacked indoor plumbing, electricity and central heating.
 Walker did not invent the hot comb, which was commercially available in Europe and America as early as the 1870s.
 While the practice has at times been a controversial issue in discussions of racial identity, visits to the hair salon have become embedded in black culture, fulfilling an important social role especially for women.